symfony/symfony-docs/quick_tour/en/04-The-Bundles.markdown

 A Quick Tour of Symfony 2.0: The Bundles
 ========================================

 You are my hero!
-Who would have thought that you will still be there after the first three parts?
+Who would have thought that you would still be here after the first three parts?
 Your efforts will be well rewarded soon.
 This part starts to scratch the surface of one of the greatest and more powerful features of Symfony, its bundle system.